castillocarlosr/data-structures-and-algorithms/Challenges/RepeatedStringLong/README.md

 Input n = 10
 ```
 <p>New repeated string is now = <u>aba</u><u>aba</u><u>aba</u><u>a</u></p>

 ```
 Output = 7
-```
 There are 7 of the letter 'a' in the new repeated string.
 The repeated string has a lenth of 10.
+```

+If there are no 'a' in the string, return is 0.

 ```
 Carlos Castillo